 |

-before each game session and then set up
+game session and then set up the cars in

-name implies): you had to make the right
+had to make the right switching moves to

-switching moves to get the cars to where
+get the cars to where they were supposed

 apart from thinking ahead to do as little